 How much help can I apply for?

-If you live south of the 26th parallel (south of Denham), you are eligible for up to $580 per financial year.
+If you live south of the 26th parallel (south of Denham), you may be eligible for up to $580 per financial year.

-If you live north of the 26th parallel (north of and including Denham), you are eligible for up to $960 per financial year.
+If you live north of the 26th parallel (north of and including Denham), you may be eligible for up to $960 per financial year.